 During early spring, prune the plant back till a firm stem is reached.

-The new plants need more watering, but it looks after itself when the plant becomes stable.
+The new plants need more watering, but they look after themselves when the plants become stable.

 When growing in winter rainfall areas, plant it in containers and provide protection throughout the cold season.

 Senaw is a hardy plant but dislikes wet, cold soils.

 Offer it protection with mulch or cloche if the soil is wet during winter.

 How to Propagate Candicans Senecio?